The rights of British citizens in the Netherlands after Brexit in case of a no-deal

 (Non-)EU family members as defined in EU law must stay with a British citizen who complies with one of the above conditions.

-Additionally, you must prove that you were living in the Netherlands before Brexit (registration in the BRP) and you must be able to identify yourself (hold a valid passport).
+Additionally, you must prove that you were legally residing in the Netherlands before Brexit and you must be able to identify yourself (hold a valid passport).

 Once you have obtained a new national residence permit you are not required to comply with any integration measures and you are entitled to work in the Netherlands without a work permit.